 Example: Tuition for the graduate student follows established UM practice.
 Tuition charges are exempt from Facilities & Administrative costs.

-Focus on what the subrecipient is responsible for and why they were chosen over any other subrecipient.
+For subrecipients, focus on the sub's scope of work and why they were chosen over any other subrecipient.
 The subrecipient will need to provide the budget justification narrative for his/her own budget.
 Plan accordingly.
 These justifications should not be intermingled, i.e., the personnel section should NOT include UM personnel and Subrecipient personnel.